nishgowda/educational-banking-system/README.md

-# educational-bank
+# educational-banking-system
-Web Banking Application for educational purposes.
+A web based banking application for educational purposes.